robertfchapman/MAX5481/README.md

 # MAX5481
-Arduino Library for the Maxim MAX5481-5484 Digital Potentometers
+Arduino Library for the Maxim MAX5481-5484 Digital Potentiometer

-This library implements functions to control the MAX5481 digital Potentometer(s) using SPI
+This library implements functions to control the MAX5481 digital Potentiometer(s) using SPI

 See the datasheet for details [MAX5481](https://datasheets.maximintegrated.com/en/ds/MAX5481-MAX5484.pdf)